-As of December 31, 2019, 2020 and 2021 and April 30, 2022, our interest-bearing borrowings amounted to nil, RMB110.3 million, nil and nil, respectively.
+As of December 31, 2018, 2019 and 2020 and October 31, 2021 and November 30, 2021, our interest-bearing borrowings amounted to nil, nil, RMB110.3 million, nil and nil, respectively.

 As of the Latest Practicable Date, we had unutilized financing facilities of RMB120.0 million, arising from financing facilities of Lan'an Landscape and Lushang Design.
 The interest rate of such facilities are 10.0% per annum.
 As of the Latest Practicable Date, we had not made any draw down.
 We had ceased the financing arrangements in September 2021.